siriusxiao62/2DNMRGym/README.md

 # Mol2DNMR
 Official code and data of paper: Mol2DNMR: An Annotated Experimental Dataset for Advancing Molecular Representation Learning in 2D NMR Analysis.

-The dataset is available by downloading the `data.zip` file.
-It contains 22,157 molecules with their molecular graphs, SMILES strings, and the cross peak locations in the HSQC spectrum.
-The csv file, `all_annotations.csv` is a list of all molecules included.
+The 2DNMRGym data is hosted on huggingface.
+Dataset is loaded using ```load_huggingface_data.py```.
+The eval, eval_fewshot and eval_zeroshot data is also saved in the ```dataset``` folder.
+All training and evaluation dataset contains over 22,000 molecules with their molecular graphs, SMILES strings, and the cross peak locations in the HSQC spectrum.

 ![Dataset Overview](figures/database.png)